codotype/codotype.github.io/docs/blueprint/attribute.md

 ```
 {
   id: 1,
+  order: 0,
   label: 'Title',
   identifier: 'title',
+  help: '',
+  required: true,
+  unique: false,
-  datatype: 'TEXT',
+  datatype: 'STRING',
-  datatype_options: {}
+  datatypeOptions: {}
 }
 ```

 #### Datatypes

 The datatype describes the type of data encaptulated in an individual attribue.
-A list of Codotype supported datatypes is below:
+A list of Codotype supported datatypes is as follows:

-- `TEXT`
+- `STRING`
 - `STRING_ARRAY`
 - `NUMBER`
+- `INTEGER`
+- `FLOAT`
+- `DOUBLE`
-- `BOOL`
+- `BOOLEAN`
 - `DATE`
 - `TIME`
 - `DATETIME`
 - `JSON`

+All of the Codotype datatypes are defined in the `@codotype/types` package.

-> TODO - document `datatype`, `datatype_options` here
+> TODO - `datatype_options` here